DanielFemi81/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su betty: changes the user to betty
+0.su betty: changes the user to betty
+1.whoami prints the effective username of the current use r